joshfrench/om-wiki-fork/Documentation.md

 ```

 Outside of the render phase you cannot interact directly with
-cursors outside of a handful of functions: `om.core/transact!` and
+cursors besides a handful of functions: `om.core/transact!` and
 `om.core/update!` being some of the few exceptions. `om.core/read` is
 also allowed.
 Given a `cursor` and a function `f`, read will invoke
 `f` with a cursor using `cursor` that consistent with the current